Are JEE/ NEET toppers born with a lot of intelligence?

-It’s the guy/ girl who knows most of the topic beforehand, answers all the questions correct and scores marks which is much above the average score of the class; and thus a Topper is spotted, isn’t it?
+How do we tag someone as a topper?
+It’s the guy/ girl who knows most of the topic beforehand, answers all the questions correctly and scores marks which is much above the average score of the class; and thus a topper is spotted.
+Isn’t it?

-Right from their Junior classes, they have paid a lot of attention in understanding every single thing they were taught to its proper basis.
-This habit and extra-effort of trying to understand things expand their mental horizons and inculcate a behavior of cautiously looking into the topics in a more logical way to understand rather than just mugging up the stuffs for the exam sake.
+Right from their junior classes, toppers have paid a lot of attention in understanding every single thing they were taught to its proper basis.
+This habit and extra effort of trying to understand things expand their mental horizons and inculcate a behavior of cautiously looking into the topics in a more logical way to understand rather than just mugging up the stuff for the exam sake.

 “ It took me 17 years and 114 days to become an overnight success. ”- Lionel Messi

 Related Post : How to Become the Top Student in Your Batch/ Class?